DOAGenesys/GC-Open-Social-Bluesky/BLUESKY.md

 - **Custom Feeds/Social Listening**: For social listening use cases, the middleware will fetch posts from specific feed generators (getFeed) or search for posts matching certain criteria (searchPosts).
 - **Direct Message Monitoring**: The middleware polls for new direct messages using Python's `atproto` library (since TypeScript SDK doesn't support chat APIs).

 ### 2.2.
-Post Ingestion
+Post Ingestion (Public Posts)

-Each relevant Bluesky post will be transformed into a Genesys Cloud Open Social Message.
+Each relevant Bluesky post will be transformed into a Genesys Cloud Open Social Message and ingested using the **Social Media ingestion endpoint**:

+**Endpoint**: `POST /api/v2/socialmedia/topics/{topicId}/dataingestionrules/open/{ruleId}/messages/bulk`

 The following mapping will be applied:

 - **text**: The text content of the Bluesky post.
 - **createdAt**: The creation timestamp of the post.